Goziechukwu/muse_school/README.md

 - [Google Fonts](https://fonts.google.com/) was used to obtain the two fonts, Lato and Sans-Serif used in the website.

-The Codeanywhere workspace was used to write the code.
+The Gitpod workspace was used to write the code with the Code Institute's Template.

 • All the codes, README and the commits were pushed to GitHub repository

+• All git commits that were pushed were automatically deployed to Heroku

 • The fonts used were obtained from the Google Fonts library in google